markfinn/MRBus-Bootloader/README.md

     sudo pip install pycrypto

 ###To use the bootloder
 Build from source of use the included bootloader.hex for ATmega328p.

 To build, you will need the MRBus libs.
+Currently the Makefile expects them in mrbus2, so run svn co svn://mrbus.org/mrbus/trunk/mrbus2 .  .gitignore will ignore that directory.

-Other parts will need some changes, feel free to submit those changes.
+Other avr parts will need some changes, feel free to submit those changes.

 When building from source, older GCCs are not as efficient, and will not make a bootloder that is small enough.
 Currently there are 154 bytes (out of 4096 available) free in the bootloder when built with gcc-avr 4.7.2-2 and avr-libc 1.8.0-3 on ubunutu 13.4, but gcc-avr 4.5.3-2 and avr-libc 1.7.1-2 on Linux Mint 12 is out of space by a lot.